-If one WAS to go for a full-on professional repair, would anyone have a company recommendation?
+There will be a specialist leather technician in your area, try searching google for someone local, I'm a leather technician but based in the northwest area.If one WAS to go for a full-on professional repair, would anyone have a company recommendation?
 I don't even know where to start.
 Is it something a general auto shop (Halfords etc) would do, and would they employ decent technicians, or is there a well-known professional alternative company in the UK?

 I'm in Glasgow, FYI.